Shopify/ui-extensions/README.md

 ## Key features

-- Shopify runs your app extension code and renders the UI for fully native performance and speed
+- Consistent user experience - no iFrames or SameSite headaches.
+Shopify renders your UI as part of the native platform.
-- Argo extensions can be built with ReactExtensions can be written in vanilla JavaScript or TypeScript
+- Fast and secure -  Shopify uses [remote-ui](https://github.com/Shopify/remote-ui) to render your UI as fast as possible while keeping the platform secure.
-- Unlike embedded apps, they’re “frameless” — no iframes or SameSite headachesExtensions are versioned, to enable smoother rollouts (and rollbacks)
+- Standard developer experience - Argo extensions are written in either JavaScript or TypeScript.
+React developers can leverage the high-level component interface, and vanilla JavaScript developers can use a DOM-like interface.

 ## Why did Shopify build Argo?